werg/simple-twitter-rerank/Readme.md

 This is a simple example web-app twitter client.
-It does login via OAuth, retreives the user's timeline and re-ranks it by a weighted sum of scoring functions (a stupid example is provided).
+It does login via OAuth, retreives the user's timeline and re-ranks it by applying a weighted sum of scoring functions (a stupid example is provided).

+## Code overview

-The code comes in two parts, one client an one server, the client is written in pure CoffeeScript with Backbone.js, a rather simple affair.
+The code comes in two parts, client and server, the client is written in pure CoffeeScript with Backbone.js.
 The REST-backend is written in Clojure/Ring/Compojure, using adamwynne's [twitter-api](https://github.com/adamwynne/twitter-api) library.

+We used Henrik Joreteg's ICanHaz library for client-side templating with mustache.js.
+In hindsight we probably should have used Handlebars since we needed helper functions, but it still is a solid library.

+We wrote this to do re-filtering of the twitter stream, which obviously is not ideal to do upon each request, but for simplicity's sake we did not include the database backend for now.
+To figure out how to add your own scoring functions check out the example filter definition `follow-retweet-filter` in `server/src/cabinit/user.clj` which is a map from scoring functions to their weight.

+	(def follow-retweet-filter
+		{ #(/ 1.0 (+ 0.1 (featx/user-prop % :followers_count)))                                          0.4
+		  #(double (/ (featx/tweet-prop % :retweet_count) (+ 0.1 (featx/user-prop % :followers_count)))) 0.6})

+You then need to wrap it in a function, and add it to the `defroutes` in `server/src/cabinit/web.clj`.

 ## Dependencies

 For the server make sure you have installed

-* Install nginx on your system via package manager (or set up your own reverse proxy)
+* Install nginx on your system via package manager (or set up your own preferred reverse proxy)
 * Get [Leiningen](https://github.com/technomancy/leiningen)

 To build the client side coffeescript you need to install [Node.js](http://nodejs.org/) and [npm](http://npmjs.org/)